Welcome to CSCI 209: Software Development!

 "If you don't think carefully, you might think that programming is just typing statements in a programming language."- Ward Cunningham

-Catalog Description: An examination of the theories and design techniques used in software development.
-Topics include the software life cycle, design patterns, the Unified Modeling Language, unit testing, refactoring, rapid prototyping, and program documentation.
+Catalog Description: An examination of the theories and design techniques used in software development, with an emphasis on making software more maintainable.
+Hands-on implementation of those techniques.
+Topics include the software life cycle, design patterns, version control, unit testing, and program documentation.

 In this course, you will learn and use tools and techniques that are commonly used for the development of large software systems.
 Topics covered include

 - the Java Programming language - introduction to a statically typed language and its libraries

 - the Eclipse IDE (including refactoring tools and debugger)